omni-us/jsonargparse/README.rst

 ========================

 An important feature of this module is the parsing of yaml files.
-The dot notation hierarchy of the arguments (see :ref:`nested-namespaces-label`) are used for the expected structure of the yaml files.
+The dot notation hierarchy of the arguments (see :ref:`nested-namespaces`) are used for the expected structure of the yaml files.

 When parsing command line arguments, it is possible to add a yaml configuration file path argument.
 The yaml file would be read and parsed in the specific position among the command line arguments, so the arguments after would override the values from the yaml file.
-Again using the parser from the :ref:`nested-namespaces-label` section above, for example we could have the following yaml:
+Again using the parser from the :ref:`nested-namespaces` section above, for example we could have the following yaml:

 .. code-block:: yaml